This is a later pressing of Overkill. Other so called Original labels of

 Motorhead singles are not that usual but this one is quite easy to find.
 There are a few differences compared

 ordinary EMI BRO 67.
 First of all the opening in the top of the sleeve

 has a round cutting instead of a straight one.

-The label contains on the right side
+The label contains on the left side

 "Original sound recording made by